mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 #### 0:00

-**Katagiri Roshi:** During the training *sesshin* starting this week, we [will] study the questions and answers which occur toward the end of *Bendowa*, written by Dogen.
+**Katagiri Roshi:** During the training *sesshin* starting this week, we [will] study the questions and answers which occur toward the end of *Bendōwa*, written by Dogen.
 In the first and second question, Dogen Zenji [talks about] how important zazen or Zen meditation is.
 The first question is:

 > [Question 1:] Now I have heard and understand the sublime merits of zazen...